 I checked my watch.
-My shift ended at 2 a.m., but I’d had to get through my closing checklist before I could even think about leaving.
-It was almost three now, my chores were done, and I had just finished showing Nina three different ways to break someone’s hold when they grabbed your wrist.
+We’d closed at 2 a.m., but I had to get through my nightly checklist before I could even think about leaving.
+It was almost three now.
+My chores were done, and I just finished showing Nina four different ways to break someone’s hold when they grabbed your wrist.

 “You coming, Krista?”
 Tiny asked.

 “Yeah,” I said.

-A few minutes later, I stepped from the air-conditioned interior of the bar out into the sultry heat of the night.
-It might be early May, but here in southern Texas, summer started in April and lasted right through November.
+A few minutes later, I stepped from the air-conditioned bar out into the sultry heat of night.
+It might have only been early May, but in southern Texas, summer started in April and lasted right through November.
 Deep heat had descended on the small town of Kearny a few weeks ago, smothering us in its warm embrace.
-The hum of cicadas from the nearby trees was deafening.
+The hum of insects from the nearby trees was deafening.
 Humidity hung heavy in the air, making my movements feel slow and lethargic.
 What didn’t help was my exhaustion.
 I hadn’t escaped unscathed from my time in the military, and my scarred body felt battered and bruised from being on my feet for so long.